-That means it has a range of up to 333 miles in the big-battery versions while the cheapest models are around £32,000 once you’ve taken off the government grant.
+That means it has a range of up to 333 miles in the big-battery versions while the cheapest models are under £40,000 if you ignore the options list.

 You can choose between two pack sizes; 58kWh and 77kW, which Skoda confusingly calls the 60 and 80.
 The smaller one uses a 178bhp motor, which is about the same as an old 2.0-litre petrol or turbo diesel.
 It has an official range of 256 miles on a single charge.

 The larger 77kWh model we tried produces 201bhp and – in theory - returns 333 miles on a single charge.
 Both come in two-wheel-drive with the power going to the rear wheels, and there's also a four-wheel-drive model with the 77kWH battery called the 80x.

 Inside it’s very spacious, with a flat floor without the lumps and bumps you need to fit in bits of engine and gearbox in a conventional car.
 There’s plenty of space in the front and rear, even for lanky teens.

 There’s space for their kit too, with 585-litres with the seats up, which is bigger than a Mustang Mach-e or the ID.4.
 This can be extended to 1,710 litres with the rear seats folded.
 That’s more spacious than the biggest Volvo estate and only a little less than Skoda’s biggest SUV.